richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 - Draft 10: Incorporate RFC 8179.

-- Draft X: Remove IPR section (RFC 8179 and RFC 5378).
+- Draft 11: Remove IPR section (RFC 5378 and RFC 8179) and add a pointer to those RFCs instead.

 --- back